from training.npr.org: http://training.npr.org/visual/so-you-wanna-tell-a-visual-story-where-do-you-even-begin/

 Maybe it’s a chart or an infographic.
 Maybe it’s a sequence that shows stages of a chart — walking through the salient points.
 Here’s a great example of narrated data.

-If it’s change over time, maybe some animation is involved.
+If you want to display change over time, maybe some animation is involved.

 The key thing to remember here is: A chart alone is not a story.
 It tells part of a story, but the audience needs your help getting the point.

-Sounds like perfect occasion for illustration!
-Photography CAN be used creatively.
+Sounds like the perfect occasion for illustration!
+Photography can be used creatively.
 But the thing to avoid is literal representation (e.g. the apple core).
 You don’t want to see and say the exact same thing.
-For a story about bias, you COULD look for iStock photos of people (please don’t) — but an illustration better expresses the point.
+For a story about bias, you could look for iStock photos of people (please don’t) — but an illustration better expresses the point.

 Portraits!
 You can get creative there, too.
 What do we need to know about the person?
 Straight-up what they look like?
 Or … what they do for a living?
 Where they live?
 What they own?
 You might want to photograph them in context (environmental portrait).
 Or you might want to use photos of other things in their life to paint a metaphorical “portrait of” what this person is all about.

-You are now approaching videoland.
+You are now approaching video-land.
 Or audio-driven stories — enhanced with some visuals.
-Key thing here: If you have great audio, and THAT is the point, don’t try to force it into something else.
+The key thing here: If you have great audio, and that is the point, don’t try to force it into something else.

 Perhaps you’ve noticed there’s been no mention of video.
 Or quizzes.
 Or interactives.
-That’s because A) They are super time-intensive and often not worth it.
-And B) Your story should determine the visual expression, not the other way around.
-“Interactivity” and “multimedia” can be cool — if the story demands warrants it.
+That’s because they are super time-intensive and often not worth it.
+And because your story should determine the visual expression, not the other way around.
+“Interactivity” and “multimedia” can be cool — if the story warrants it.
 But those things can also be completely unnecessary — or even detrimental to the narrative.

-The takeaway: The first step in web storytelling is not deciding what you want to make.
+The takeaway: The first step in digital storytelling is not deciding what you want to make.
 It’s figuring out what you want to say — and the best way to say it.

-Claire O’Neill is an editor on NPR’s Visuals team.
+Claire O’Neill is a former editor on NPR’s Visuals team.